bwohlberg/sporco/README.rst

 Usage
 -----

 Scripts illustrating usage of the package can be found in the ``examples`` directory of the source distribution.
-(Many of these examples require standard test images, the installation of which is described in section Test Images below.)
 These examples can be run from the root directory of the package by, for example

 ::